 - A coinbase transaction script MUST have length in $\{2..100\}$ bytes. - · A transparent input in a non-coinbase transaction MUST NOT have a null prevout. - Every non-null prevout MUST point to a unique UTXO in either a preceding block, or a previous transaction in the same block. - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
-Note that transparent outputs of coinbase transactions include Founders' Reward outputs. - A transaction MUST NOT spend an output of the genesis block coinbase transaction.
-(There is one such zero-valued output, on each of Testnet and Mainnet.) - [Overwinter onward] nExpiryHeight MUST be less than or equal to 499999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalanceSapling MUST be in the range {-MAX_MONEY..
-MAX_MONEY}. - · TODO: Other rules inherited from Bitcoin.
+Note that transparent outputs of coinbase transactions include Founders' Reward outputs and transparent funding stream outputs. - A transaction MUST NOT spend an output of the genesis block coinbase transaction.
+(There is one such zero-valued output, on each of Testnet and Mainnet.) - [Overwinter onward] nExpiryHeight MUST be less than or equal to 499999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalanceSapling MUST be in the range {-MAX_MONEY ..
+MAX_MONEY}. - [Heartwood onward] All Sapling outputs in coinbase transactions MUST decrypt to a note plaintext, i.e. the procedure in § 4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
+54 does not return \bot , using a sequence of 32 zero bytes as the outgoing viewing key.
+(This implies that before Canopy activation, Sapling outputs of a coinbase transaction MUST have note plaintext lead byte equal to 0x01.) - [Canopy onward] Any Sapling output of a coinbase transaction decrypted to a note plaintext according to the preceding rule MUST have note plaintext lead byte equal to 0x02.
+(This applies even during the "grace period" specified in [ZIP-212].) - · TODO: Other rules inherited from Bitcoin.

 The types specified in §7.1 'Transaction Encoding and Consensus' on p.
-88 are part of the consensus rules.
+90 are part of the consensus rules.

 Consensus rules associated with each JoinSplit description (§7.2 'JoinSplit Description Encoding and Consensus' on p.
-91), each Spend description (§7.3 'Spend Description Encoding and Consensus' on p.
-92), and each Output description (§7.4 'Output Description Encoding and Consensus' on p.
-93) MUST also be followed.
+94), each Spend description (§7.3 'Spend Description Encoding and Consensus' on p.
+94), and each Output description (§7.4 'Output Description Encoding and Consensus' on p.
+95) MUST also be followed.